“The Scottish landscape is my bedrock.

 Almost everything I write begins with the landscape, and that becomes the stage set where the writer performs.”

-As befitting the position of Scotland’s top nature writer, Jim is never more at home than when sitting alone in the more remote parts of it, immersing himself in his surroundings and listening intently for the calls of the wild – whether a badger’s scuffle in the undergrowth, or an eagle’s chilling cry from the thermals above.
+As befitting the position of Scotland’s top nature writer, Jim is never more at home than when sitting alone in the more remote parts of it, immersing himself in his surroundings and listening intently for the calls of the wild – whether a badger’s scuffle in the undergrowth, or an chilling cry from golden eagles, red kites and other birds of prey on the thermals above.

-In each month’s issue Jim sings the praises of one of the many birds and beasts that share this landscape with us, and to celebrate his 100th feature for The Scots Magazine we’ve put a few of his past features online for a new generation to enjoy – you can find these on the right.
+In each issue of The Scots Magazine Jim sings the praises of one of the many birds and beasts that share this landscape with us, and to celebrate his 100th feature for us we’ve put a few of his past features online for a new generation to enjoy.

 What was your earliest wildlife experience?
 Did it happen by chance or had you planned it?